yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/debezium-connector-yugabytedb.md

 ### Snapshots

 Most YugabyteDB servers are configured to not retain the complete history of the database in the WAL segments.
 This means that the YugayteDB connector would be unable to see the entire history of the database by reading only the WAL.
 Consequently, the first time that the connector starts, it performs an initial consistent snapshot of the database.
-The default behavior for performing a snapshot consists of the following steps.
 You can change this behavior by setting the `snapshot.mode` connector configuration property to a value other than initial.

 After the connector completes its initial snapshot, the YugabyteDB connector continues streaming the changes.
 This ensures that the connector does not miss any updates.
 If the connector stops again for any reason, upon restart, the connector continues streaming changes from where it previously left off.